Calumwi/Ruffians-BnB/Ruffians-BnB/makersbnb-ruby-seed/README.md

 A web app clone of MakersBnB, allowing any young Ruffian to book their space to stay.

-This repo contains the codebase for the MakersBnB project in Ruby (using Sinatra, Active Record & RSpec, deployed to Heroku).
+This repo contains the codebase for the MakersBnB project in Ruby (using Sinatra, Active Record & RSpec.

 ## Functions
 - Databases seeded & built using ORM (Active Record)